 All in all, this film belongs on our list of the best remake movies of all time.

 John Sturges’ classic western is a remake of Akira Kurosawa’s 1954 movie Seven Samurai.
 Sturges was a huge admirer of the Japanese director and adapted his story to the gunslinging landscape of the Wild West.

 The movie remake includes a charismatic cast, with the likes of Yul Brynner and Steve McQueen.
-The rest of the seven including legends such as Charles Bronson, James Coburn, Robert Vaughan.
+The rest of the seven include legends such as Charles Bronson, James Coburn, and Robert Vaughan.

 Forget the 2016 remake of the remake – this is the one you’ll want to see!